BHM – COVID-19 Update

 The safety and security of the passengers and employees at Birmingham-Shuttlesworth International Airport is a top priority.
 The Birmingham Airport Authority is actively monitoring the Coronavirus (COVID-19) developments and staying in close contact with public health agencies to have the latest updates on the spread of the virus and any potential impacts to our area.

-Like many airports around the country, Birmingham-Shuttlesworth International Airport experienced a reduction in passenger traffic as the concerns about the coronavirus increased.
-Passenger traffic is steadily retuning and gradually increasing each week.
+Like many airports around the country, Birmingham-Shuttlesworth International Airport experienced a reduction in passenger traffic as the concerns about the Coronavirus increased.
+Passenger traffic is steadily returning and gradually increasing each week.
 Passenger Statistics Report